You are receiving $800 OFF

 Depending on how much your body temperature rises throughout the night, we recommend washing your comforter every 4 - 6 weeks.

 When you are looking to purchase a new comforter, especially when it is hot, ensure it is machine washable and safe for you to dry at home.
 This will save you from having to pay the dry cleaner.

 Most bed sheets can be machine dried or can, of course, air dry naturally in the sun.
 Overdrying is not recommended as too much time in the dryer or sun will wear out fibers and reduce the plushness of your sheets.
 So keep a close eye on the time to make your sheets last longer.

 Always check the labels of your bedding to identify any specific instructions that may be unique to the brand and fabric you use before you begin to wash your bed sheets.

 Varying fabrics require more specific care, however; as a guide, linen can be dried to temperatures up to 100 degrees F°.
-Whereas, bamboo-based fabrics are better at air drying in the sun or at low machine temperatures.
+Whereas, bamboo viscose fabrics are better at air drying in the sun or at low machine temperatures.